openshift/training/rc-setup.md

 # APPENDIX - Linux, Mac, and Windows clients

-The OpenShift client `osc` is available for Linux, Mac OSX, and Windows.
-You can use these clients to perform all tasks in this documentation that make use of the `osc` command.
+The OpenShift client `oc` is available for Linux, Mac OSX, and Windows.
+You can use these clients to perform all tasks in this documentation that make use of the `oc` command.

 ## Downloading The Clients

-Visit [Download Red Hat OpenShift Enterprise Beta](https://access.redhat.com/downloads/content/289/ver=/rhel---7/0.5.2.2/x86_64/product-downloads) to download the Beta4 clients.
+Visit [Download Red Hat OpenShift Enterprise Beta](https://access.redhat.com/downloads/content/289/ver=/rhel---7/0.5.2.2/x86_64/product-downloads) to download the rc clients.
 You will need to sign into Customer Portal using an account that includes the OpenShift Enterprise High Touch Beta entitlements.

 ## Log In To Your OpenShift Environment

-You will need to log into your environment using `osc login` as you have elsewhere.
-If you have access to the CA certificate you can pass it to osc with the --certificate-authority flag or otherwise import the CA into your host's certificate authority.
+You will need to log into your environment using `oc login` as you have elsewhere.
+If you have access to the CA certificate you can pass it to oc with the --certificate-authority flag or otherwise import the CA into your host's certificate authority.
 If you do not import or specify the CA you will be prompted to accept an untrusted certificate which is not recommended.

 The CA is created on your master in `/etc/openshift/master/ca.crt`

-    C:\Users\test\Downloads> osc --certificate-authority="ca.crt"
+    C:\Users\test\Downloads> oc --certificate-authority="ca.crt"
     OpenShift server [[https://localhost:8443]]: https://ose3-master.example.com:8443
     Authentication required for https://ose3-master.example.com:8443 (openshift)
     Username: joe